Guide to Vertebrate Fossils of the Calvert Cliffs

 Bony Fish

-Land Mammal Fossils
+Land Mammal Fossil Identification

 The Calvert, Choptank, and St. Mary's Formations are Marine in nature.
 However, although rarely, land mammals are found in these formations.
 These fossils may have come from lag deposits during marine transgessions, where a carcass would float out to sea and be buried in sediments by the slowly rising sea levels.